A Message from Gail Asper, President and Trustee

 After a life of building a business, my father was greatly looking forward to devoting his considerable energy, creativity and resources to philanthropy.
-My mother revelled in her lifetime of philanthropic work with phenomenal pride in and devotion to the Canadian Museum for Human Rights in Winnipeg.
-She wore her Museum “shine pin” wherever she went and was the consummate fundraiser.
+My mother revelled in her lifetime of philanthropic work with phenomenal pride in and devotion to the Canadian Museum for Human Rights in Winnipeg as well as The Asper Foundation’s many other initiatives in Winnipeg and Israel.
 Their 47-year marriage was a testament to the power of love, devotion and giving.

-To be able to play a role in the foundation’s numerous activities is indeed an honour and a privilege.
+We recognize how fortunate we are to be able to play a role in the foundation’s numerous activities.
 Knowing that each and every day your actions affect the lives of others and have a positive impact is obviously one of the most gratifying things about working with the foundation.

 Our small but dedicated team is inspired by my parent’s original vision of leaving the world a better place than the way in which we found it.
 This is accomplished by initiating and focusing our energies on major projects, by addressing unmet needs in the community and by sticking to our philosophy of only taking on initiatives which would not be completed without The Asper Foundation’s involvement.

-The Asper Foundation is fueled by the ideas and commitment of its Trustees; Chair of the Board Leonard Asper, David Asper, Richard Leipsic and me.
-We also gratefully acknowledge Moe Levy, our Executive Director since 1999.
+The Asper Foundation is fueled by the ideas and commitment of its Trustees; including myself as Chair of the Board, Leonard Asper, David Asper and Richard Leipsic.
+We also gratefully acknowledge the invaluable contributions of Moe Levy, who served as Executive Director for the Foundation since 1999 and retired in February 2023.
 Without his leadership, the accomplishments of The Asper Foundation would not be possible.
+We are thrilled to welcome our new President, Anita Wortzman, who has taken over the roles filled by me as President and Moe as Executive Director.
+Her impressive legal and business skills and lifelong commitment to the Winnipeg and Jewish communities make her an ideal choice to lead the Foundation as we embark on discussions that will help us chart our new direction and engage the third generation of The Asper family.
 As well, Jeff Morry, our Senior Program Manager has played an instrumental role in The Asper Foundation since 2001.

-We, in turn, are also passing on the values of my parents to their eight grandchildren.
-We have begun the process of involving this next generation with the activities of The Asper Foundation.
+We are committed to passing on the values of my parents to their eight grandchildren and we have begun the process of involving this next generation with the activities of The Asper Foundation.
 Believing that it is important to give back to one’s community, all family members are also encouraged to be involved in a broad range of charitable activities and have a strong understanding of the needs of the community.

 In the years ahead, in accordance with the wishes of my late parents, we will continue to educate the future trustees and build strong partnerships and involve more individuals, public and private foundations, governments and community groups in the projects we have initiated.
 We will continue to explore the expansion of our existing programs as well as the creation of brand new ones in consultation with the members of the Asper family and the members of the communities where we live.